Harleencoder/Harleencoder.github.io/Courses/Excel.md

 ## MY EXPERIENCE IN COURSE
-- This coures is a beginner and intermediate level course given by **Great Learning Platform** .
+- This course is a beginner and intermediate level course given by **Great Learning Platform** .
 This course helped me to understand the basics of excel , different functions , different graphs and charts .
 This has 5 hour long recorded video lecture which helped me to understad the concepts at my own pace.
 I learned the basics of Excel along with advanced concepts.
 This was very easy to understnand applying formula and shortcuts etc. Overall, this course  was very interesting and very helpfull .

 ## LIST OF CONCEPT LEARNED
 - **SUM** : Adds all the numbers in a range of cells.